 This sampling period, as described in the book, is something popular among go-getters.
 And actually quite normal.

 And this is true for everybody.
-Regardless of the experience of the age.
+Regardless of the experience or the age.

 There are a lot of career opportunities in life, especially nowadays.
 Don’t feel bad about yourself if you’re 20, 30, even 50 and if you still haven’t found your place.

 Try a lot of things.
 A lot of different things.
-This way you’ll be able to spot the activity that interests you most and then focus your attention towards this specific domain.
+This way you’ll be able to spot the activity that interests you most so you can then focus all of your attention towards this specific domain.

 Lesson #2: We Live In a Wicked World

 Having a wide range of skills is necessary for today’s times.

 If you’re a designer, for example, it will be unlikely for someone to hire you if you know only a limited amount of design trends.
 That’s why creatives around the world continuously learn new things about their field and also fill their time with tasks that are not directly related to what they are doing.
 They know that having a broad range of skill set will help them tackle situations with a fresh perspective.

 Or in other words, knowing a lot about a wide range of things is the differentiating factor between winners and losers.

 With this in mind, in the book, David Epstein categorizes our current playground as “Martian tennis.”